-&lt;sup>1 See, elicitation of social norms using the Krupka and Weber (2013) method see for instance, Veselý (2015) for fairness, Veselý and Klöckner (2018) for environmental behavior and Barr et al., (2018) for discriminatory behavior.
-See also Stevens (2018) and Dathe et al. (2022) for relevant discussions on social norms and ethics.
+2 See, elicitation of social norms using the Krupka and Weber (2013) method see for instance, Vesely (2015) for fairness, Vesely and Klöcker (2018) for environmental behavior and Barr et al., (2015) for discriminatory behavior.
+See also Stevens (2018) and Dathe et al., (2022) for relevant discussions on social norms and ethics.

-&lt;sup>2 Other explanations of social norms and behavior are rooted in Bentham's maximization utility approach (e.g. Bénabou & Tirole, 2006; 2011), and the indirect evolutionary approach pioneered by Güth and Kliemt (1998).
-But it is beyond the scope of this paper to describe these theories and how they share similarities with and deviate from Adam Smith's TMS.
+3 Other explanations of social norms and behavior are rooted in Bentham's maximization utility approach (e.g. Benabou & Tirole 2006, 2011; Benabou et. al 2020), and the indirect evolutionary approach pioneered

-human "naturally desires, not only to be loved, but to be lovely ... naturally dreads, not only to be hated, but to be hateful" (Smith, 1759, III.2.1, pp. 113-114).
-These incentives, the desire to belong socially and the fear of being left out, drive the process of how some actions become jointly recognized as either right or wrong in different contexts.
+The basic premise in Adam Smith's moral theory is that humans are sociable.
+We want to belong socially; a human "naturally desires, not only to be loved, but to be lovely ... naturally dreads, not only to be hated, but to be hateful" (Smith, 1759, III.2.1, pp. 113-114).4 These incentives, the desire to belong socially and the fear of being left out, drive the process of how some actions become jointly recognized as either right or wrong in different contexts.5